ioulian/frontend-workflow/README.md

 ### Favicons

 As Favicon and manifest tags are injected into `index.html` file on build, you will need to set `createTagsFile` to `true` to generate a `dist/tags.html` file that you can then inject into the head of your project.

-### Disable manifest inlining

-On build the runtime chunk is inlined in the HTML.
-You should disable it so the reference to the files are still correct in your backend

 ## Files to deploy